DK Havenergi

 DK CCS

-Tariff war may be coming
+Tariff war may be on the way

-Want to avoid a "solar cell situation"
+Wants to avoid a "solar cell situation"

 Leading Vice-President of the EU Commission, Margrethe Vestager, was unusually direct in her criticism of China in this regard when she spoke at the American University of Princeton in April: